Bacoor: Transportation

 Bacoor is described as a bedroom community with most of its citizens commuting to and from Metro Manila to work.
 The city is the connected to Metro Manila by expressways like CAVITEX and Muntinlupa–Cavite Expressway, national roads like Aguinaldo Highway (N62/N419) and Quirino Avenue (N62) in the north, and other major thoroughfares like Daang Hari and Marcos Alvarez Avenue.
 It is also the terminus of the Aguinaldo Highway and Tirona Highway which connects the city to the rest of Cavite.
 Common forms of transportation are buses, mini-buses, public utility vans, jeepneys.

 Due to the congestion of Bacoor's major thoroughfares and overpopulation, the city suffers from daily heavy traffic.
 This is expected to be eased in the future with the construction of the Manila Light Rail Transit System's southern terminus in the city.
 The LRT 1 South Extension project would see the LRT-1 extended from Baclaran in Pasay to Niog in Bacoor.
 The project's estimated cost is P65 billion.

 On September 12, 2014, the Benigno Aquino III administration awarded the contract for the construction of the LRT 1 South Extension project to the Light Rail Manila Consortium, which is composed of Metro Pacific Investments Corporation, AC Infrastructure Holdings Corp. (a subsidiary of Ayala Corporation), Sumitomo Corporation, and Macquarie Infrastructure Holdings (Philippines) Pte.
 Ltd.

 The groundbreaking for the LRT Line 1 South Extension Project was held on Thursday, May 4, 2017, with the actual construction officially commencing on Tuesday, May 7, 2019, after the right-of-way became "free and clear" from obstructions.

-The extension is slated for partial operations by late 2024 or early 2025 and full operations by second quarter of 2027.
+As of 30 April 2024, phase 1 is 98.2% complete.
+Department of Transportation Executive Assistant Jonathan Gesmundo announced the construction of 8 additional stations to the current 20 LRT-1 stations with operations of LRT-1 Cavite Extension Phase 1 are expected by mid-November 2024.
+Meanwhile, phases 2 and 3 will begin operations by 2031.
 Once fully operational, Bacoor will be served by the LRT-1 via the future Niog station.

 Bacoor is also part of the proposed Cavite–Laguna Expressway (CALAX) which will be funded through debt financing.
 Metro Pacific Tollways Corp.
 (MPTC), which will undertake the construction of CALAX, has announced it will borrow P30 billion for the project.
 MPTC president Rodrigo Franco "said the firm will partner with local banks for debt financing by earlier next year."